 In the book, the individuals have all turned away from the camera but appear to be of college age.
 The 55 pages publication shows photos of each person at a time standing on a tiny balcony.

-The book also shows photos of the balcony.
-With the eight photographs all taken from a distance, some show the tower’s vast eastern frontage stained by a tiny mole-like growth.
+The book also displays photos of the balcony.
+With the eight photographs taken from a distance, some show the tower’s vast eastern frontage stained by a tiny mole-like growth.
 The balcony is a narrow, cramped space protruding between two interior columns that initially hosted a window.
 Some of the pictures in The B-thing appear to have been shot from the balcony itself.
 The photos of the balcony are grainy and unconvincing.